ANTHONY FARINDON 1598 - 1658

 Without the Light of Christ "Man ... is a weak, indigent, insufficient creature, subject to every blast and breath, subject to misery as well as to passion ... shaken with his own fear, and pursued with other men's malice, rising and soaring up aloft, and then failing, sinking, and ready to fall; and when he falls, looking about for help and succour."
 Yet Christ answers this need and from Him "there goes forth virtue and power ... a power by which he sweetly and secretly and powerfully characterizes our hearts, and writes his mind in our minds, and so takes possession of them, and draws them unto Himself."
 Therefore "To dwell in Christ means to "learn not to turn away from Christ, but to look up upon the finisher of our faith."
 We should remember that we “are made partakers of the high calling in Jesus Christ; and not to debase and dishonour ourselves."
 Yet we must be cautious "that we do not deceive ourselves, and think that Christ dwells in us, when we carry about us but slender evidence that we dwell in Him.”
 After all “it is an easy matter to be deceived."
 However "If we do not love Him, and keep His commandments, I cannot see what Church, what congregation, can be a sanctuary to shelter us."

 Anthony Farindon, although he may not have emphasised the sacramental nature of the Church in his sermons he nevertheless was a staunch son of the English Church and what it stood for in a most difficult time for faithful priests.
-We are fortunate to have those sermons he preached at St. Mary Magdalen, Milk Street London.
+We are fortunate to have those sermons he preached at St. Mary Magdalen, Milk Street London and others.
 Fortunate too were the faithful laypeople to have a priest who would administer to them in Word and Sacrament during that most awful time for the Church after the Civil War.